defold/doc/docs/en/manuals/importing-assets.md

 Extra care should be taken when working with Defold asset files through a text editor or external tool.
 If you introduce errors those can prevent the file from opening in the Defold editor.

-Some external tools [such as Tiled](/assets/tiled/) can be used to generate Defold Assets automatically.
+Some external tools such as [Tiled](/assets/tiled/) and [Tilesetter](https://www.tilesetter.org/beta) can be used to generate Defold Assets automatically.